Nellibot1/The-Privacy-attention-and-Behavioural-response-to-the-Cambridge-Analytica-Scandal/README.md

     - *Deadline 2* (if changes are necessary): 02.12.2025, 13:00
 1. Data Retrieval
     - Finding Data (Google Trends) and uploading them to GitLab
-    - Finding keywords related to security incidents and corporate changes
+    - Finding a security incident and keywords (5 in total each one)
     - **Check-In**: 02.12.2025, 13:00 (or later, depending on the Project Inception)
     - **Deadline**: 07.12.2025, 23:59
 2. Implementation